SurlyCycler/Handy-Scripts/README.md

 # Handy-Scripts
-A corrected version of HPLIP for cups 2.30
+A corrected version of HPLIP driver for hp-envy_5000_series it corrects for cups 2.30 error cannot copy ppd

 create a file on your home directory
 $ nano hp-envy_5000_series.ppd.